Cookie choices

 02What should I read before I pay?

-Pricing, sample proof, the transparency report, and privacy controls are the fastest pages to review because they answer the main commercial trust questions directly.
+Pricing, sample proof, the transparency report, and privacy controls are the fastest pages to review because they answer the main trust questions directly.

 03Does one clear proof example matter that much?